-A mother and its baby quietly traveled the channel.
+A mother and her baby quietly traveled the channel.
 Our silenced breathing was only cut by mist pluming out of the whales’ blowholes.
 What a beautiful spectacle!

 Sleeping giants of the Canary Islands

 The first thought was that the homemade Canarian sangria, slightly stronger than the one you could find on the Spanish peninsula, made us see double.
-But in fact, a family of two pilot whales let us enter their calm universe for a minute.
+But in fact, a family of two pilot whales had let us enter their calm universe for a minute.
 Unconstrained by the theme park industry, this “orca ocean” was a world where mothers did not reject their cubs but swam together as the only survival method.

 Pilot whales can grow up to six meters, and can weigh up to two tons!
 To maintain that size, a rich diet of squid, octopus, and small fish is employed.
 They typically feed by night and sleep by day.

-When we saw them emerging on the sea surface, we saw the behavior called logging (floating like a log).
+When we saw them emerging on the sea surface, we witnessed the behavior called logging (floating like a log).
 It is basically – a nap.
 Whales are mammals, so they cannot breathe underwater.
 In order to recuperate from the night hunting efforts, they engage in surface resting combined with logging, during which only one-half of their brain sleeps at any moment.
 The other half has to beware of the surroundings and remind the whale it’s time to breathe in.